 In a fascinating spin on retro marketing, Zuno Bank plays off people’s nostalgia to promote the future.

-Here’s one of the videos featuring Bruno and a ton of retro objects:
+In one of the videos, Bruno is surrounded by a ton of retro objects and says:

 Nostalgia in the age of post-communism

 Incidentally, about the same time I spotted the Retro Is Super posters I read Croatian philosopher Boris Buden’s book translated to the Czech as The End of Post-Communism: From Society Without Hope to Hope Without Society.
 Buden observes that the very people who proved their maturity as civic societies by overthrowing the Communist Party-led regimes in 1989-1990, quickly turned into children who needed to learn the first steps of democracy.
 Now, children do not reflect on their past because they have little to no memory of it.
 This way, the magic transformation of the post-communist nations, including the Czechs and Slovaks, into children has resulted in their inability to critically reflect on their joint communist past.

 This inability, or even a subconscious refusal, to deal with the causes, consequences, and negative aspects of communism has outlet into fetishizing artefacts from the communist era.
 Glorified through Ostalgie (so beautifully promoted by the movie Goodbye Lenin), pre-1989 objects and their imitations serve as reminders of what was positive back then.